 Plain Text

-The plain text format is used for write and read operations on singular Resources where the value of the resource is simply represented as as a UTF-8 encoded string.
+The plain text format is used for write and read operations on singular Resources where the value of the resource is simply represented as as an UTF-8 encoded string.
 This string can contain a character sequence, integer number, decimal number or any other sequence of valid UTF-8 characters.

 For example a request to Resource 0 from Object Instance of Object 3 would return the following plain text payload: